-CRE This Week in Canada - What's impacting the CRE market?
+CRE This Week: What's impacting the Canadian market

 Welcome to the latest edition of CRE This Week, curated by Altus Group’s Canada research team.